libktx/ktx/README.md

 ---

 This section includes the official libGDX extensions.
 Each of these should be compatible with Kotlin projects.
-However, some extensions might be unavailable on some platforms.
+However, some extensions might be unavailable on specific platforms.
 In particular, the TeaVM backend might be unable to compile libraries relying on native code or reflection.

 ---